How to prepare your portfolio for inflation

 THE VALUE OF INVESTMENTS AND INCOME FROM THEM MAY GO DOWN.
 YOU MAY NOT GET BACK THE ORIGINAL AMOUNT INVESTED.

-Knowledge is power: would you like to be part of a group which helps to empower women to make confident financial decisions for themselves and their families by providing knowledge, news, tips and hints?
+Knowledge is power: would you like to be part of a group that helps to empower women to make confident financial decisions for themselves and their families by providing knowledge, news, tips and hints?
 Join me in the Money Mastery Collective on Facebook – CLICK HERE TO JOIN.